 During my research, I aim to develop original casting processes that incorporate the optical processes of the past and of today.
 Continued research is envisaged and is intended to provide a theoretical basis for new glass working techniques being developed which will assist their wider applications within and perhaps beyond the glass community.

 After graduating from The Royal College of Art in 1996, with a Master's Degree in glass design, Helen set up her business Helen Slater Glass, in Oxfordshire.
 Since then she has exhibited both nationally and internationally and has worked on public and private commissioned works.

 Within her PhD research she aims to push the boundaries of image perception in glass.
 For this research she is working in collaboration with lenticular lens producers, printers and the casting industry, in order to create works that allow the image to recede into and supersede the outer boundaries of the glass body.

-- Senior Lecturer in 3D Design, Oxford Brookes University; Associate Lecturer, Design Crafts Degree, De Montfort University
+- Senior lecturer in 3D Design, Oxford Brookes University, 2009-16; Associate senior lecturer in Design Crafts, De Montfort University, 2013-19